jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 ## passing props <a name="passing props"></a>

 A big part of React's philosophy is to have data flow in only one direction.
 This means props should only be passed down from parents to children and never the other way around.
-There are really two ways around this problem.
+There are essentially two ways around this problem.
 One is to use a global state manager like Redux, and the other is "lift the state up".

 Again, the amount of data I was dealing with was not large.
 I wanted to keep this as simple as possible so I went with the latter option.
 To "lift the state up" means to have the child's state actually reside in the parent component.
 The parent then provides the child a function to change the state value as another prop.